All There is to Know about Citronella Essential Oil & Its Delightful Benefits (Updated April 2020)

 - ½ cup fractionated coconut oil

-Other essential oils that will work with this recipe are lemongrass, lavender, eucalyptus, and tea tree oil.
+Other essential oils that will work with this recipe are lemongrass esssential oil, eucalyptus essential oil, and tea tree essential oil.
 You’ll need to use fractionated coconut oil and not the usual coconut oil you can find in grocery stores.
 If you substitute regular coconut oil, the concoction may not work as well.

 Fractionated coconut oil doesn’t have as many benefits as regular coconut oil, but it can be good for the skin.
 It’s also generally harmless, though it should not be used or consumed by people who are allergic to coconut products.